emb-riscv/specs-markdown/interrupt-controller.md

 setting and clearing of the associated pending state under software control.

 - status bits are provided to allow software to determine whether an interrupt is active, pending, or enabled.
-- HIC interrupts are prioritized by updating an 8-bit field.
-Priorities are maintained according to the RISC-V prioritization scheme
+- HIC interrupts are prioritized by updating a priority field.
+Priorities are maintained according to the RISC-V prioritization scheme.
-- HIC supports a maximum 1024 interrupts.
+- HIC supports a maximum of 1024 interrupts.

 ## Memory map